romaintrovallet/tutorials/Complementary/add_custom_keys.md

 <details>
 <summary><b>Serial Log in case of failed DFU</b></summary>

+In that case, app1 is on target and is built with 'key1' And app2 for update is built with 'key2'
+The result :

+- It tries to update to app2
+- When verifying app2, it finds out the key does not match
+- It loads app1 and *deletes app2* because it is not conform

+*hidden*

 ```bash
 I: Image index: 0, Swap type: revert
 I: Image index: 0, Swap type: none